ECRomaneli/alexa-skill/README.md

 ## Working...

-    1.5 weeks for first stable release!!!
+    0.7 week for first stable release!!!

 ## What is Alexa